rexrainbow/phaser3-rex-notes/docs/docs/markedeventsheet.md

 - H1 heading : Title of this event sheet
 - Content under Title (H1 heading) : Setting of this event sheet, optional.
+    - `groupName` : Assign `groupName` in event sheet, put this event sheet in to that group.
     - `parallel` : Set `parallel` property of this event sheet to `true`.
     - `active=false` : Set `active` property of this event sheet to `false`.
     - `once` : Set `once` property of this event sheet to `true`.